 “The current pandemic has no real comparison point in modern history.
 This means most historical data is at best incomplete, and at worse, irrelevant.
 What we do know is that moments of crisis often reshape our cultural values and individual psyche.
 From a marketing perspective, most brands will need to rip up their marketing playbook and radically update their customer personas and communication strategy because ‘same old’ doesn’t work in a new world.

 The pandemic is likely to produce two distinctive behavioural archetypes: people who have embraced a new lifestyle and those who have largely remained unchanged.
 Some brands will need to figure out how to win back old customers with new mindsets.
 Whereas other brands will use the opportunity to steal market share by appealing to consumers' newly formed lifestyles.
 Inevitably, there will be winners and losers.

-In order to stay on top, brands need to adopt a more responsive approach to consumer research and their communication strategy by using a consumer insights tool and by embracing real-time qualitative insights and building communities of advocates to source an ongoing stream of ideas and inspiration to fuel new growth opportunities."
+In order to stay on top, brands need to adopt a more responsive approach to consumer research and their communication strategy by using a consumer insights tool (for example Linkfluence's Consumer Insights Platform) and by embracing real-time qualitative insights and building communities of advocates to source an ongoing stream of ideas and inspiration to fuel new growth opportunities."

 - Kian Bakhtiari, Forbes CMO Network contributor

 Q: How can brands keep on top of audience trends and expectations in the ‘new normal’ world?

 "Many consumer trends will change, some will go back to normal.
 The trick is to determine which ones will stick.
 I am advising my clients to absorb as much information as possible, and not take any assumption for granted.
 Whatever we thought we knew about consumers cannot be counted on now, and we need to re-learn with urgency.

 - How will our customer spending habits change?
 Will they have less to spend?

 - Are they buying products the same way, or are they purchasing through new channels?'